codyromano/habit-tracker/README.md

 ### How it works

 * Describe an activity you want to do regularly.
-* A progress bar will appear.
-Tap the bar and mark the habit as "done" to level up in that activity.
+* A progress bar appears.
+Tap it to "level up" in that activity.
 * Your progress bar constantly drains down.
 If you slack off, you'll lose a level.

   #### [Live Demo](http://habits.elasticbeanstalk.com)

 ### Tech Overview